noahehall/theBookOfNoah/0current/aws/0networking.md

   - configure subnet route tables to use the internet gateway
   - provides NAT for instances with a public IP

-- NAT gateway: enable resources in a private subnet to initiate & connect to the public internet
+- NAT gateway: network address translation; enable resources in a private subnet to initiate & connect to the public internet

-  - network address translation
   - requires an EIP
     - useful for providing a consistent resource for apps & end users
-    - if an ec2/etc fails, you can reassign the IP to another
+    - if an ec2/resource fails, you can reassign the IP to another resource
   - has to be contained in a public subnet
   - map multiple private hosts to a single internet routable IP address

   - nat instance

     - you create an ec2 within a public subnet,
     - have to manage the server yourself: updates, patches, security, etc
     - more operational responsbility & flexibility